HadrienG2/numerical-cookbook/README.md

 # numerical-cookbook

-An Ada 2012 re-implementation of some of the codes featured in Numerical Recipes, 3rd Edition.
+This is an Ada 2012 re-implementation of some of the codes featured in Numerical Recipes, 3rd Edition.
+You can learn more about it in the [Wiki](../../wiki/Home)

 ## Compiler configuration and portability